-Soondarjee, who resigned in May 2018 as chief financial officer, might have forfeited his bonus, which is housed under the phantom share scheme.
+Soondarjee, who resigned in May 2018 as a chief financial officer, might have forfeited his bonus, which is housed under the phantom share scheme.

-The incredible amounts paid to Dos Santos, Pasley may be the “success fees” for concluding the sale of 40% to Blue Label Telecoms and therefore securing the landmark R13.5-billion recapitalisation of the company.
+The incredible amounts paid to Dos Santos, Pasley and Soondarjee may be the “success fees” for concluding the sale of 40% to Blue Label Telecoms and therefore securing the landmark R13.5-billion recapitalisation of the company.

 The company describes “success fees” as remuneration provided to employees upon successful completion of the recapitalisation transaction.

 The remaining balance is paid half-yearly with the last payment due in July 2019, reads Cell C’s filing.

 The recapitalisation was concluded on 2 August 2017.

 Even though it is believed that Cell C used its own airtime to enable Blue Label to buy the shares in the struggling company.
 For more read: How Cell C was bought with its own airtime

 That probably makes Cell C the first company ever to be bought, in part, with its own airtime.

 Mail & Guardian argued that this also raises questions about the transaction, so much so that Cell C’s own black empowerment shareholders, CellSaf, believe the vast and complicated deal, which has been portrayed as a way to save Cell C from ruinous debt, may, in fact, have amounted to a corporate magic trick.

 Furthermore, with the departure of Soondarjee, Pasley and Dos Santos stand a good chance to earn more money if Cell C is listed on the JSE.